oscarb/pad/_docs/parse-server.md

 Referencing on the one-side, many-side or both?

 Denormalize fields into the one or many side
+Updating denormalized values are slower, more expensive and not atomic.

 1. Favor embedding unless there is a compelling reason not to
 2. Needing access to an object on its own is reason not to embed it